-Explanation of physical and chemical interactions between various constituents resulting from processing operations often lead to physical sensory, and nutritional changes in foods.
+Explanation of physical and chemical interactions between various constituents resulting from processing operations often lead to physical sensory and nutritional changes in foods.
 Combination of important information on processing and food quality.
 This course describes the effects of various processing technologies on quality changes of different major foods in an integrative manner

 Advanced Food Engineering

-An in-depth research conducted performed under supervision of the student's adviser.
+An in-depth research conducted performed under the supervision of the student's adviser.
 It includes training and practicing experimental techniques, experimental design, running experiments, collecting and analyzing data, and preparation, writing and submitting the thesis.